pippinmole/DecayServer/README.md

 Report any issues you may have here :)

 ## How to set up a server
-1. Locate the server files (for now, they are located in [RootGameDir]/server/).
+1. Locate the server files (for now, they are located in '[RootGameDir]/server/', or in the 'Host' tab of the main menu).
 2. Open the 'Run Server.bat' and change the configuration to your liking.
 3. Run the bat file, and wait for the server to start.